 Whether you call it a beaded bracelet, a friendship bracelet, or a love strand – we’re going to show you how to make it right now!

 Materials Need for Beaded Bracelet using Adjustable Knotting Technique

-– 2 pieces of Leather cord (or dacron cord, silk cord, Irish waxed linen etc.)
+– 2 pieces of silk cord (or dacron cord, silk cord, waxed Irish linen etc.)

 Step by Step Instructions for Beaded Bracelet using Adjustable Knotting Technique

 Step 1: Start your bracelet by cutting a piece of cord that’s about 3-4 inches longer than your wrist size.
-You can use thin leather cord, irish waxed linen, silk cord, or dacron cord like we did, for these types of bracelets.
+You can use very thin leather cord, waxed Irish linen, or silk cord like we did, for these types of bracelets.